 The Winter Sea

-This historical fiction is a paperback edition that was published by Allison & Busby on 2010 and has 527 pages.
+historical fiction that was published by Allison & Busby on 2010 and has 527 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Firebird, Named of the Dragon

 First in the Slains historical romance series, although each installment is a standalone.
 Their commonality is simply the concept of history, romance, and time travel.
 This particular story is set in Cruden Bay, Scotland, with the couple focus on Sophia Paterson and John Moray in 1707 and Carrie McClelland and Graham Keith in our day.